unioslo/zabbix-cli/docs/manual.rst

 ------------------------

 This command creates a notification user.
-These users are used to send notifications when an zabbix event happens.
+These users are used to send notifications when a zabbix event happens.

 They are needed because sometimes a system administrator group needs to send different notifications to multiple different